UK Solicitor for

 Business Sales & Purchases

 Hello I’m Steven Mather, a Leicester solicitor who specialises in buying and selling businesses.
-So if you’re looking to sell your business or buy a business and need a business lawyer to help guide you through the legals, then I’d be delighted to get to know a little more about you.
+So if you’re looking to sell your business or buy a business and need a top UK business lawyer to help guide you through the legals, then I’d be delighted to get to know a little more about you and your business.
 Do contact me.

 Buying or selling a business, whether in Leicester or wider afield, is a big thing for many of my clients.
 If they’re sellers, they will have worked hard for many years, built up a business and they know their industry inside out.
 But they’ve never sold a business before.
 You’re a smart cookie, but need some help with the legal side of things.
 I can help.
 I understand that you need more than just excellent legal support; you need sound business advice as well, and I’ll provide that.

-Buying or selling a business, whether in Leicestershire or elsewhere, will usually come in the following stages.
+Buying or selling a business in the UK will usually involve the following stages.

 - You’ve found the buyer/seller